GPUs

 Using the composable A100 GPUs

 We have 3 NVIDIA A100 (40GB) GPUs, which can be moved (by software, in seconds, in theory!) between mad04, mad05 and mad06, hence the variable number above.
 If you have a particular requirement, please contact cosma-support.
 The default configuration is one GPU each (mad04,05,06).
-These GPUs are part of a composible PCIe fabric using a Liqid infrastructure funded as part of ExCALIBUR.
+These GPUs are part of a composable PCIe fabric using a Liqid infrastructure funded as part of ExCALIBUR.
 It is a good idea to add the nvidia-smi command to your batch script so that you can check that the GPUs are present.

 You can use the --include or --exclude SLURM parameters within your batch script to specify particular nodes.
 Or alternatively, to be given a node with a GPU (within the composable partition), you can use #SBATCH --constraint=gpu.